dmironenko/stocks/README.md

 # Docker
 Frontend and backend have Dockerfile-s to create images.
+- frontend runs in nginx server with additional configuration to access backend (see stocks-ui\nginx\default.conf)
 - backend uses openjdk-8 container.
-- frontend runs in nginx server with additional configuration to access backend (see stocks-ui\nginx\default.conf)

 # How to create images
 run ./create_image.sh in each project.

 # How to run
-Project contains docker-compose.yml file to run both containers. run docker-compose up -d
+Project contains docker-compose.yml file to run both containers.
+To run applications just run docker-compose up -d.

 # How to run as developer
 - backend:  run AssignmentApplication.main from your IDE with spring profile dev